-Open banking initiatives enable third parties to process financial transactions for consumers, creating new competitive offerings.
-Open banking is not only a cost to banks, but a new revenue opportunities to launch fintech services.
+Open Banking initiatives enable third parties to process financial transactions for consumers, creating new competitive offerings.
+Open banking is not only a cost to banks, but a new revenue opportunity to launch fintech services.
 But open banking also presents new security challenges.
 Banking regulators have introduced strict standards to ensure data is protected and that consumers have a way to manage transactions and opt-in to these new services.

 The Payment Services Directive (PSD2) in the E.U. outlines the technical and security requirements.
 PSD2 primarily focused on the technical characteristics of the interfaces between AISPs and PISPs, and stresses certain security features to reduce fraud.
 This model has been copied and modified slightly for other regions in LATAM, MENA and AsiaPac.

 The Gluu Open Banking platform provides AISPs the application security infrastructure to meet these new technical and security requirements.
 While Gluu’s platform is not the only solution out there, Gluu’s cloud native architecture enables banks to scale up and down capacity based on demand, resulting in both performance and cost advantages.
 Gluu is also the only platform that provides both commercial and open source binaries, enabling a range of banks and service providers to collaborate in a mutually beneficial ecosystem.